studyathome-internationally/hub/docs/general/enroll.md

 </Confirmation>

 <EMail>Write E-Mail</EMail>
+-->
+<a href="https://www.technikum-wien.at/studyathome/">Apply Now!</a>

 ## Troubleshooting

-In case of problems with the `Write E-Mail` button, simply open your e-mail client of choice and write an e-mail to
+In case of problems, simply open your e-mail client of choice and write an e-mail to

 [studyathome@technikum-wien.at](mailto:studyathome@technikum-wien.at)